mever-team/FairBench/docs/quick.md

 computations).
 Curve comparison assesses the fairness of recommender systems, where a small area difference indicates that the curves are similar between groups.
+This bias measure is also known as *ABROCA* in the literature, but FairBench standardizes the naming scheme of measures.

 ```python
 abroca = fb.quick.pairwise_maxbarea_auc(scores=yhat, labels=y, sensitive=sensitive)